Emotional-Toys/l-code/Reference.md

 ```

 #### `RETURN` - Return from Subroutine (stack version) <a name="return"></a>
-Return to R-Code position following `CALL` command.
+Return to L-Code position following `CALL` command.
 If returning optional value, then use the `POP` command to retrieve result.

 Usage:
    `RETURN[:<value>]`